lmhale99/DataModelDict/README.rst

 The Python-JSON conversions use the standard Python JSON library.
-In converting from Python to JSON, all elements of the DataModelDict must be an instance of a supported data type (with unicode and long being specific to Python 2).
+In converting from Python to JSON, all elements of the DataModelDict must be an instance of a supported data type.

 +------------------+-----------+
 | Python           | JSON      |